Join now

 However, like the top 3, Qatar and Saudi Arabia present a mixed picture when it comes to Digital Life.
 While administrative services are readily available online (5th Saudi Arabia, 3rd Qatar), the same cannot be said for unrestricted access to social media and similar services (47th and 48th, respectively).

 Singapore (9th) and Indonesia (10th) represent Southeast Asia in the top 10 of the index.
 Both destinations delight with a low language barrier (4th Singapore, 10th Indonesia).
 However, while expats in Singapore sing the praises of nearly all things digital (3rd for Digital Life), Indonesia ranks among the bottom 10 for this subcategory (46th).
-For example, less than a third (32%) are satisfied with availability of online admin services in Indonesia.
+For example, less than a third (32%) are satisfied with the availability of online admin services in Indonesia.
 In Singapore, 87% rate this factor positively (vs. 58% globally).

 When it comes to housing, the situation is reversed.
 Expats in Indonesia regard it as both affordable (4th) and mostly easy to find (14th).
-Respondents in Singapore, on the other hand, report some difficulties with the latter (34th) and rank the city-state among the three worst countries worldwide regarding the affordability of accommodation (51st).
+Respondents in Singapore, on the other hand, report some difficulties with the latter (34th) and rank the city-state among the three worst-performing countries worldwide regarding the affordability of accommodation (51st).

-Panama (4th), Mexico (7th), and Kenya (8th) complete the list of the ten best countries for Expat Essentials.
+Panama (4th), Mexico (7th), and Kenya (8th) complete the list of the ten best-performing countries for Expat Essentials.
 Respondents in all three countries especially appreciate the ease of finding affordable housing.
 Kenya’s 11th place in the subcategory is the “worst” result among them.

 Trends in the Bottom 10